nuuuwan/news_lk3_data/README.md

 Benin Vice President has also invited the President to direct Sri Lankan investors to invest in the cotary exporter of the Benin State, a major cotton exporter.

+Meanwhile, a Memorandum of Understanding (Understanding) was also signed with the release of visa for diplomatic, official and service license holders.

+The agreement provides access to the two countries to enter and remain in the country without obtaining a pre-visa of diplomatic, official and service passport to the two countries.

+The agreement was also signed by Foreign Minister Ali Sabri on behalf of the State of Foreign Affairs of Sri Lanka.

 ...

 [Data](articles/6e2fe602.json)